Pedrojok01/Ethernaut-Solutions/solutions/3_CoinFlip.md

 ## The hack

 Everything in the EVM is deterministic.
-This means that entropy doesn't exist on-chain (except using third party solution like [Chainlink VRF](https://docs.chain.link/vrf/)).
+This means that entropy doesn't exist natively on-chain (you can use third party solutions like [Chainlink VRF](https://docs.chain.link/vrf/)).
-The solution used in the `CoinFlip` contract is only pseudo-random.
-So we can predict the next flip by using the same logic as the contract.
+The logic used in the `CoinFlip` contract is only pseudo-random.
+So we can predict the next flip by using the same logic as the one in the contract.
 Once done, we can call the `flip` function with the predicted value and repeat this 10 times to win the level.

 ## Solution